Floral industry: Annual bedding/garden plants

 Traditionally, the flowering plants in this group are planted for public and personal display in garden beds in municipal parks, outside public buildings and in many personal landscapes.
 As time has passed, it is common to see these plants in various types of container gardens, on public plazas or patios and porches around the world.
 These plants are used for seasonal gardens, spring, summer, fall or winter, depending on the climate where the garden is located.
 Some plants perform best in cool weather (even frost tolerant) and others need the summer heat for best performance.
 Some are annuals in nature, others are perennial in their natural habitat, but may be treated as annuals in a seasonal garden.
 In the past, it was common for these plants to be grown from seed and sold at a small size in 5 cm (2 inch), approximately, pots or packs.
 Plant and pot size have increased in the last 20 years and many cultivars are now grown from cuttings.
 Vegetable transplants, from seed, are sold in small to large pots and are included in this group.

 The production of bedding plants remains local.
 Most governments have pest quarantines that prevent the shipment of plants in potting soil between countries.
 These rules protect all of agriculture from major disease and insect pests.

-In the U.S., bedding plants are the top selling group of flowers with nearly 40% of total sales, nearly US$ 2.5 Billion, wholesale value, in 2022.
+In the US, bedding plants are the top selling group of flowers with nearly 40% of total sales, nearly US$2.5 billion, wholesale value, in 2022.
 This group of plants has significant sales in many countries because they are locally produced.